OpenVoiceOS/ovos-tts-plugin-piper/readme.md

 download models from https://github.com/rhasspy/piper/releases/tag/v0.0.2

-you can also pass a url for a .tar.gz model and it will be auto downloaded
+you can also pass an url for a .tar.gz model, and it will be auto downloaded

 if no model is passed it will be auto selected based on language